Software Intellectual Property Rights Analysis

 Complementing BRG’s deep expertise in cyber security, forensic analysis, and damages for software cases, the firm’s Software Intellectual Property Rights Analysis team is adept at identifying software trade secrets.

 Complementing BRG’s deep expertise in cyber security, forensic analysis, and damages for software cases, the firm’s Software Intellectual Property Rights (IPR) Analysis team is adept at identifying software trade secrets.
-Our professionals have expertise in analyzing trade secret software and/or copyrighted software to determine whether a trade secret may exist, whether a trade secret has been misappropriated or stolen, and whether copyrighted code license has been violated or contract breached.
+Our professionals have expertise in analyzing trade secret software and/or copyrighted software to determine whether a trade secret may exist, whether a trade secret has been misappropriated or stolen, and whether copyrighted code license has been violated or a contract has been breached.

 - Software Trade Secret Analysis